nmattia/nmattia.com/src/content/blog/skapa-intro.md

 >
 > _From [How to Set WebGL Shader Colors with CSS and JavaScript](https://nmattia.com/posts/2025-01-29-shader-css-properties/)_.

 The first pass implements the edge detection algorithm explained in the article linked above.
 The edge detection is done by casting a ray for every pixel and figuring out where it lands on the model.
-It then calculates the _depth_ of that point on the model (i.e. the distance between the camera & and point on the model) and the _normal_ of the model at that point (i.e. the face's orientation).
+It then calculates the _depth_ of that point on the model (i.e. the distance between the camera & the point on the model) and the _normal_ of the model at that point (i.e. the face's orientation).
 The resulting depth and normal are then compared to the depth and normal of other pixels close by.
 If they differ too much from one pixel to the next, then an outline should be shown there and the pixel is given the color "black".
 This would create a ~1 pixel outline.

 ![Edge detection illustrated](/images/skapa-intro/skapa-passes.png)